RaisunLakra/AI-Based-Driver-Behavior-Analysis-System/README.md

   - `📈 Matplotlib` and `Seaborn` for data visualization
 - **Data Sources:** Publicly available datasets on driver behavior or simulated driving data

+## 📊 Data Source
+The driving behavior data used in this project was obtained from the **Driving Behavior Dataset** by Yuksel, Asim Sinan; Atmaca, Şerafettin (2020), available at Mendeley Data.

+### Citation:
+Yuksel, Asim Sinan; Atmaca, Şerafettin (2020), “Driving Behavior Dataset”, Mendeley Data, V2, doi: 10.17632/jj3tw8kj6h.2

 ## 📂 Project Structure

 The project follows a well-structured layout to ensure modularity and ease of maintenance: